Frequently Asked Questions¶

 I tried to install Zettlr on Windows/macOS, but there's a security warning saying I shouldn't install the app!¶

 Both Windows and macOS require so-called "code-signing" in order to be able to trust the application.
 While this is a great technique of keeping malicious code from harming your system, it requires an annual subscription fee.
-This is why Zettlr-builds are not code-signed and therefore produce warnings.
-You can safely install Zettlr, as long as you download them from the our page, and ignore these warnings.
+This is why Zettlr builds are not code-signed and therefore produce warnings.
+You can safely ignore these warnings and install Zettlr, as long as you download it from our official page.

 Are there any plans of porting Zettlr to mobile phones and tables, for Android or iOS?¶

-We are getting more and more requests concerning mobile versions of Zettlr.
-We are very happy that you like Zettlr enough to want having it on all your devices, and we would love to fulfil this desire!
-Unfortunately, though, our resources are just enough to keep the development of Zettlr up and running, but adding more work is just not possible at the moment.
+We are getting more and more requests for mobile versions of Zettlr.
+We are very happy that you like Zettlr enough to want it on all your devices, and we would love to fulfil your wish!
+Unfortunately, though, our resources are just enough to keep the development of Zettlr up and running, and adding more work is just not possible at the moment.
 Of course, as soon as this changes, we will get to it!

 Do you consider supporting more Linux platforms except Debian and Fedora based ones?¶

 Due to our limited resources we cannot support more platforms out of the box.
 Debian- and Fedora-based distributions are by far the most popular platforms, which is why we support them officially.
 All other Linux distributions are supported if they have AppImage support.
 If you would like to take upon yourself the responsibility of building Zettlr for other platforms, please get in contact with us so that we can list the additional repository on our download page!